|Nutritional Guidelines (per serving)|

 Fortunately, browning meatballs are just the sort of thing a cast iron skillet is perfect for since you can get it nice and hot to do the browning, and then transfer it directly to the oven to finish cooking.

 If you're making spaghetti and meatballs, you can be simmering your sauce while the meatballs are in the oven, then add the meatballs to the sauce to let the flavors of the meat suffuse the sauce.

-One thing I don't recommend is simmering the sauce directly in the cast iron pan.
+One thing we don't recommend is simmering the sauce directly in the cast iron pan.
 That's because tomato sauce is acidic, and it can react with the iron and give the sauce a metallic flavor.
 Here's more about cooking with cast iron.

-Another issue with browning meatballs is that if you make them perfectly round, they'll be harder to brown because perfect spheres have relatively little surface area to come in contact with the pan.
+Another issue with browning meatballs is that if you make them perfectly round, they'll be harder to brown because perfect spheres have a relatively little surface area to come in contact with the pan.
 If you shape your meatballs slightly oblong, and just barely flatten them a little, they'll brown more completely.
 You'll still have to roll them around a bit with a pair of tongs, but not as much.

 - 1/2 lb. ground beef